 Future lectures will be announced at a later date.

-The aim of the CKS lecture series is to provide a platform for scholars and development practitioners to present their research projects so as to engage with an academic audience as well as the wider public.
-The lecture series also showcase the work of CKS American, Cambodian and French senior fellows who can present and discuss their research findings.
-Most of the time, lectures are organized at 6pm and late in the week in order to ensure the participation of scholars, full time employees and university teachers and students.
-The format entails a 45 minute presentation and a 30-45 minute questions & answers session.
+The aim of the CKS lecture series is to provide a platform for scholars and development practitioners to present their research projects to engage with an academic audience as well as the wider public.
+The lecture series also showcases the work of CKS American, Cambodian, and French Senior Fellows who can present and discuss their research findings.
+Most of the time, lectures are presented at 6pm and late in the week in order to ensure the participation of scholars, full-time employees, university teachers, and students.
+The format includes a 45-minute presentation and a 30 to 45 minute question and answer session.

+Lectures are held in Siem Reap or Phnom Penh.
+In Siem Reap, the venue is the CKS Conference Hall at Wat Damnak.
+In Phnom Penh, lectures take place at the Royal University of Fine Arts (RUFA), unless specified otherwise.
 Most of the lectures in Phnom Penh are now organized in close partnership with the Human Sciences Encounters in Phnom Penh (HSEPP)/IRD (Institut de Recherche pour le Développement).
-Unless specified, these joint lectures take place at the Royal University of Fine Arts (RUFA).

 From Robespierre to Pol Pot – Nuon Chea, via Stalin, Hilter& Mao: A Psyco-Analytical Approach to History

 By Dr. Jean Artarit, at the Royal University of Fine Arts Meeting Room No. 72, Ang Yukanthor (St. 19), corner of St. 178, Phnom Penh

 Date: Wednesday 15th February, 2017.